tyrw/css-tricks-react-auth/README.md

 # React authentication & access control

-Authentication & access control are required for most applications, but they distract us from building core features.
+Authentication & access control are required for most applications, but they often distract us from building core features.

 In this article, I'll cover a straightforward way to add auth & access control in React.